austind/iosfw/README.md

 * `software install`
 * `request platform software package install`
 * If those fail, plain `copy` followed by `set boot ...`

-Other features:
-* YAML-based config
-* Log to console and/or file, with configurable verbosity
-* Works with ad-hoc upgrades (interactive) or batch jobs (non-interactive)

 Supported platforms:
 * Catalyst 3550